faizanML/faizanphysics.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a PhD candidate in Physics at the Indian Institute of Science, Bangalore.
 I work in the field of theoretical high-energy physics.
-My research involves studying non-perturbative scattering amplitudes via the S-Matrix bootstrap, studying Conformal Field theories and undertanding vasrious aspects of the gauge-gravity duality.
+My research involves studying non-perturbative scattering amplitudes via the S-Matrix bootstrap, studying Conformal Field theories and undertanding various aspects of the gauge-gravity duality.
 Recently, I've also started exploring the application of Machine Learning techniques for my research.